vmsilvamolina/vmsilvamolina.github.io/_posts/2019-01-01-aws-lambda-powershell-twitter.md

 date: 2019-01-01T19:57:00+00:00
 layout: single
 permalink: /aws-lambda-powershell-twitter/
 excerpt: "A few months ago, I started to learn about Amazon Web Services (AWS) because I had the necessity to expand my knowledge of cloud services offers.
-Additional to this, I follow the technical blog from Amazon and I read about the support for PowerShell Core 6 and I worked a lot with serverless (using Azure Functions) so that, serverless have a place in my heart nowadays"
+Additional to this, I follow the technical blog from Amazon and I read about the support for PowerShell Core 6 and I worked a lot with serverless (using Azure Functions) so for that, serverless have a place in my heart nowadays"
 categories:
   - PowerShell
   - AWS